HISPlayer/UnrealMetaQuest-SDK/setup-guide.md

 <img src="./images/show-content.png">
 </p>

-Add the **BP_HISPlayer**.
+Add the **HISPlayer_Blueprint**.

 <p align="center">
 <img alt="image" src="https://github.com/user-attachments/assets/e6ab4108-7e0c-4a2b-85bb-fc27af38c8e4" />
 </p>

-To render the content, you need to set an actor with **M_HISPlayerMat** as Material.
+To render the content, you need to set an actor with **HISPlayer_Mat** as Material.

 <p align="center">
 <img alt="image" src="https://github.com/user-attachments/assets/8ddc98d7-77d1-484d-91a0-dfe1a546a54a" />
 </p>

 ## Configure HISPlayer multistream properties
-Set the player’s parameters as desired in your **BP_HISPlayer** actor for single stream and multistream.
+Set the player’s parameters as desired in your **HISPlayer_Blueprint** actor for single stream and multistream.
-It is possible to add more than one stream using one instance of the **BP_HISPlayer**, by adding more elements to the Stream URL and Target Actors arrays.
+It is possible to add more than one stream using one instance of the **HISPlayer_Blueprint**, by adding more elements to the Stream URL and Target Actors arrays.

 <p align="center">
 <img src="./images/playback-props.png">
 </p>

-You can modify the behavior of the **BP_HISPlayer** as desired or use a custom blueprint, as long as it follows the original structure.
+You can modify the behavior of the **HISPlayer_Blueprint** as desired or use a custom blueprint, as long as it follows the original structure.

 <p align="center">
 <img src="./images/graphic.png">